 Gann Theory Explained

 W.D Gann developed a slew of unique methods to analyse price charts.
-According to the theory, different angles and patterns possess features that allow one to predict the price action.
+According to the theory, different angles and patterns are studied to analyse possible price action.
 Both the price interval and the equal time are used on the charts for the Gann technique to be applicable.

 To make its predictions, Gann’s technique uses a series of angles.
 Different angles are drawn at the trade’s varying price points across time.
 The angles help to denote the past, present, and future of the stock’s share price.
 After the price points are connected to the charts, the calculation of the Gann angles is carried out.